Last Updated on

 How big do Mountain Feists get?

-A full grown Mountain Feist can weigh 10 to 30 pounds (4.5 to 13.5 kg) and can stand 14 to 18 inches (35 to 45 cm) in height, so it’s a small to medium-sized dog.
+As pointed out in the first paragraph a full-grown Mountain Feist can weigh 15 to 30 pounds (7.5 to 13.5 kg) and can stand 12 to 18 inches (31 to 45 cm) in height, so it’s a small to medium-sized dog.
 They do not take up much space and can live in an apartment.

 What is the temperament of a Mountain Feist?